-Hassia’s practice involves defending Fortune 500 clients in complex litigation across a variety of industries, concentrating on cases involving mass torts and class action product liability claims, and employment litigation matters, from EEOC claim investigations through trial preparation of diverse employment matters.
-Her experience includes handling and managing cases from the filing of initial pleadings, through discovery, trial and post-trial motion practice.
+Hassia’s practice involves defending Fortune 500 clients in complex litigation across a variety of industries and fields, concentrating on cases involving mass torts and class action product liability claims and employment litigation matters, from EEOC claim investigations through trial preparation of diverse employment matters.
+Her experience includes handling and managing cases from the filing of initial pleadings, through discovery, trial and post-trial practice.

-Hassia serves as counsel for Philip Morris USA in tobacco litigation currently pending throughout the state of Florida.
-Notably, she has assisted with the firm’s defense of Philip Morris USA in various Engle-progeny cases tried in Broward, Duval, Escambia, Manatee, Miami-Dade and Palm Beach counties and currently serves as trial counsel for Philip Morris USA.
+Notably, Hassia currently serves as trial counsel for Philip Morris USA in tobacco litigation currently pending throughout the state of Florida.
+For more than a decade, she has assisted with the firm’s defense of Philip Morris USA in various Engle-progeny cases tried throughout the state of Florida.

 Recent trial work includes: